 Holden's story takes place over only three days, from Saturday afternoon to Monday around 1pm.
-Any big fans of the novel already know how to figure out the exact year of the story – check out Chapter Five when Holden's talking about Allie's baseball mitt.
+(It only feels longer.)
+For the exact year, you have to check out Chapter Five when Holden's talking about Allie's baseball mitt.
 He says Allie died on July 18, 1946 when Allie was eleven and Holden was thirteen.
 Back in Chapter Two, Holden mentioned that he's seventeen now (as he's telling us the story) and was sixteen "last year around Christmas" when he left Pencey and bummed around the city for a while.

 Ergo, the year of the December New York City escapades is either 1948 or 1949, depending on (1) when Holden's birthday falls and (2) what the exact date is of his story-telling.
 It follows that the year of seventeen-year-old Holden telling us his story is either 1949 or 1950.